lucj/k8sapps/README.md

 curl -sfL https://get.k3s.io | sh -s - --disable traefik
 ```

-Note: we remove the traefik installation as it will be done in the next step
+Note: we removed the traefik installation as it will be done in the next step

 Next we configure kubectl to it uses the kubeconfig file created by k3s: